heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	sudo apt-get install -y python-dev python-pip python-nose python-numpy python-scipy python-wheel sudo apt-get install -y python3-dev python3-pip python3-nose python3-numpy python3-scipy python3-wheel

-Before we use pip, make sure you have the latest version of pip.
+**NOTE: If you want to use Python3, replace the following pip commands with pip3** Before we use pip, make sure you have the latest version of pip.

 	sudo pip install --upgrade pip